Ward 14 Construction & Transit Updates

 These changes are to accommodate the temporary re-routing of the 25 Don Mills and 925 Don Mills Express to Broadview Station.
 Broadview Station subway service will not be impacted.

-Read the TTC' service update for more on all of the above changes.
+Read the TTC' service update for more information.

 You can also contact TTC Customer Service at 416-393-4636 or via telecommunications relay service at 1-800-855-0511 for help planning your trip or any other questions about the above changes.